lostjared/acidcamGL/README.md

 This program requires a lot of RAM.
 If you wish to run with lower RAM set the size of the memory pool with -8 flag.

-Note: Video files you use with the program their resolution must be a power of two.
+Note: Video files you use with the program their resolution must be even numbered.

 Example: